Cutting Guide

 Install Silhouette Studio.

-Download the silhouette-card-makers code by cloning the repo or clicking here.
+Download the Silhouette Card Maker code by clicking here.
 Unzip the code if necessary.
+You can also clone the repo here if you know how.

 If you’re on macOS or Linux, open Terminal.
 If you’re on Windows, open PowerShell.